 If a loved one was killed in a commercial vehicle crash, you may be entitled to recover slightly different damages through a wrongful death claim.
 This type of claim compensates for the losses the surviving family suffers.

-At The Bradley Law Firm, it is our mission to seek maximum compensation for all the damages you sustained and from every available source.
+At Bradley Law Personal Injury Lawyers, it is our mission to seek maximum compensation for all the damages you sustained and from every available source.